aditya8119/LifeTreeWNY/README.md

 I susmitha has pushed changes for the bugs to lifetree-dashboard/src/pages/employee

-For Follow Up Email Feature a new Table has to be created:
+For Follow Up Email Feature a new table has to be created:
- Following is the create script:
  ```
  CREATE TABLE `email` (
   `title` varchar(500) DEFAULT NULL,